 - What you hope to accomplish with a Ph.D.

-Your resume, three letters of recommendation and statement of purpose must be submitted through the Graduate Admissions Management and Evaluation System (GAMES).
+Your resume, three letters of recommendation and statement of purpose must be submitted through the graduate application.

 GMAT – Graduate Management Admission Test

-A professional resume should be submitted through GAMES.
+A professional resume should be submitted through the graduate application.
 Please include the following: relevant work experience, skills and involvement and education.

 You must register to take the GMAT (preferred) or GRE and have the results forwarded to Nebraska (use institution code S40-HW-48).
-You must also submit your scores through GAMES.
+You must also submit your scores through the graduate application.

 The minimum GMAT score is 650 for admission; our average GMAT score of admitted Ph.D. students has been approximately 700 since we joined the Big Ten.